csci4707-umn/lab-book/src/lab2-submit.md

 > Do **NOT** post your project on a public Github repository.

 Remember this lab has **two** dues:
-- Phase 1 (Due Mar.
-29): Answer the questions on Gradescope.
+- Phase 1 (Due Mar 29): Answer the questions on Gradescope.
-- Phase 2 (Due Apr.
-14): Submit you implementation.
+- Phase 2 (Due Apr 14): Submit you implementation.
 There will be a 10% penalty off your grade for a 24-hour late submission.

 ## Phase 1 submission (Due Mar 29)